5 Scientifically-Validated Spice Pairings for Revolutionary Green Taco Sauce

 Szechuan pepper and cilantro bunch

-Toast Your Spices Dry toast spices before blending to release their oils and deepen flavor.
+Toast Your Spices Dry toast releases bound flavor compounds; cool completely before blending to prevent oil separation.

 Spice blending station with various tools